braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 <a id="Calculator-with-Seeded-Randomness"></a>
 ### Calculator with Seeded Randomness  [⬆](#Table-of-Contents)

-We can now create an element that demonstrate how the seeded randomness works (Code 13).
+You can now create an element that demonstrate how the seeded randomness works (Code 13).

 > **Code 13.** **Arithmetic Operation Calculator.**
-> 		This is a simple element direclty deriving from `ConcreteElement`.
+> 		This is a simple element directly deriving from `ConcreteElement`.
 > ````matlab
 > %% ¡header!
 > SeededRandomness < ConcreteElement (sr, randomizer) generates a random number.
 >
 > %%% ¡description!
 > . . . . .  ①
+>
+> %%% ¡build!
+> 1
 >
 >
 > %% ¡props_update!